-Once your validation is successful, you will see a checkmark by the Validate button.
+Once your validation is successful, in the upper right corner you will see a checkmark by the Save and Setup button.
 You can now select the Run icon from the icon panel on the far left of the VSimComposer window.